 By Myles Goldman

-This article was originally published in the Pioneer, LIU Post’s award-winning student newspaper, www.liupostpioneer.com.
-The article is republished by Blank Slate Media with the permission of the Pioneer.
+This article was originally published in the Pioneer, the award-winning student newspaper of LIU Post, www.liupostpioneer.com, and is republished here by Blank Slate Media with the permission of the Pioneer.